sradevski/medusa-payment-halkbank/frontend/README.md

 This plugin is a payment plugin for MedusaJS that allows you to accept payments from Halkbank MK.
 Halkbank uses Nestpay as a payment gateway, so the plugin can likely be adjusted to work with other banks that rely on Nestpay.

-See [Halkbank Payment Plugin for MedusaJS - Frontend](https://www.npmjs.com/package/@sradevski/medusa-payment-halkbank-react) for the frontend component.
+See [Halkbank Payment Plugin for MedusaJS - Backend](https://www.npmjs.com/package/@sradevski/medusa-payment-halkbank) for the backend plugin.

 ## Installation